Argentina House

 Through the book Lady shore Mutiny and other titles that are in the process of being published, the aim of Argentina House Publishers is to create and promote a better understanding of the history of Argentina in the Australian society.

 In June 2009 Argentina House started a publishing house and the first publication is the Lady Shore Mutiny, printed in a deluxe hard cover edition that will be of great interest to readers and researchers alike of the naval and colonial history as it covers unknown facts of Argentina and Australia.
 This book is of a limited edition.
-Price is $70.00 + postage.

 The keystone of this story is the mutiny aboard the convict transport ship Lady Shore off the coast of Brazil in 1797.
 This ship was carrying 66 female convicts and 2 male convicts from England to Botany Bay.
 Following the mutiny the convicts, crew and soldiers first arrived at Montevideo and then 50 convict women were landed in Buenos Aires, the capital of the Viceroyalty of the Rio del la Plata, none of the convict women were recaptured and one in particular, a convict named Mary Clarke later in her life through marriages and business acumen became prominent in the local society.